A new variational principle for the Euclidean distance function: Linear approach to the non-linear eikonal problem: Experiments

-\textbf{Example 5:} We now demonstrate the efficacy of our fast convolution methodfor computing the topological degree.
-We considered a 3D grid, $-0.125 \leq x \leq 0.125$, $-0.125 \leq y \leq 0.125$ and $-0.125 \leq z \leq 0.125$ with a grid width of $\frac{1}{2^8}$.
-The number of grid points equals $N = 274,625$.
-Given a set of points sampled from the surface of a 3D object, we triangulated the surface using built-in MATLAB\textregistered routines.
+\textbf{Example 5:} We now demonstrate the efficacy of our fast convolution method for computing the topological degree.
+We considered a 3D grid, $-0.125 \leq x \leq 0.125$, $-0.125 \leq y \leq 0.125$ and $-0.125 \leq z \leq 0.125$ at a grid width of $\frac{1}{2^8}$.
+Given a set of points sampled from the surface of a 3D object (and moved to the closest grid location), we triangulated the surface using built-in $\mbox{MATLAB}^{\textregistered}$ routines.
 We consider the incenter of each triangle to represent the data points $\{Y_k\}_{k=1}^K$.
 The normal $P_k$ for each triangle can be computed from the cross-product of the triangle vector edges.
 The direction of the normal vector was determined by taking the dot product between the position vector $\vec{Y_k}$ and the normal vector $\vec{P_k}$.
 For negative dot products, $\vec{P_k}$ was negated to obtain a outward pointing normal vector.
 We then computed the topological degree for all the $N$ grid locations \emph{simultaneously} in $O(N \log N)$ by running our fast convolution-based algorithm.
 Grid locations where the topological degree value equaled or exceeded $1$ were marked as inner points.
 Figure~\ref{fig:topdegree} shows the interior points for the three 3D objects---cube, sphere and cylinder (left to right).